 2. The Pogues

-You couldn’t have a discussion about Irish music and not mention the talent of Shane McGowan and The Pogues.
-This Irish punk rock band, formed in King’s Cross, London was originally called Pogue Mahone, and then shortened to The Pogues.
-Their name comes from the Gaelic term “póg mo thóin” which means “kiss my a….”.
+You couldn't have a discussion about Irish music and not mention the talent of Shane MacGowan and The Pogues.
+This Celtic punk or Irish rock band, formed in King's Cross, London was originally called Pogue Mahone, and then shortened to The Pogues.
+Their name comes from the Gaelic term "póg mo thóin" which means "kiss my a....".